rekliner/blenderTouchNav/README.md

 # blenderTouchNav
-A blender addon to show touchscreen-friendly buttons for undo, rotate canvas, brushes plus some simplified defaults for 2D Animation.
+A set of blender addons to show touchscreen-friendly buttons for undo, rotate canvas, brushes plus some simplified defaults for 2D Animation.

 # Concept:
 This should make blender start in the most user-friendly view for drawing similar to a Krita/Photoshop interface.